French Pottery & Porcelain

 -

 Both dishes are marked.
-One of the pair has a printed mark in black for “Feuillet,” the maker, and the other dish is marked in iron-red for the French retail shop “Chevet.”Dimensions: 8.15″ diameter
+One bears a printed black mark for Feuillet, the maker, and the other carries the iron-red mark of the Paris retailer Chevet.

-Condition: Very Good with the very, very slightest wear to the gilt
+Condition: Excellent with extremely slight wear to the gilt

 Antique Blue and White Mennecy Porcelain Tureen Mid-18th Century France Ca. 1750